k-bx/owlcloud/README.md

       _ -> left (ServantErr 400 "Username/password pair did not match" "" [])
 ```

-First, our `/api/users/owl-in` handler.
-We begin with something which
+They starte with our `/api/users/owl-in` handler.
+We begin with
-amazes me about Servant already: you get your route-parameters
+something which amazes me about Servant already: you get your
-as...function parameters!
+route-parameters as...function parameters!

 So, no more silly manual extraction of data from some big `Request`
 type: you get what you asked for, and you get it via function